andrewg511/Mono-Alphabetic-Decrypter/README.md

 # Mono-Alphabetic-Decrypter
 This code is able to take in ciphertext made by a mono-alphabetic substitution cipher and prints out the key for the cipher.
 This README file is also the report PDF in the repository.

+Please fell free to learn from this code but DO NOT copy the code completely.
+Doing so may be considered plagerism.

 # 1. Introduction to Code:
 Hello!
 Thank you for reading this document for my code.
 This project decrypts a mono-alphabetic ciphertext and returns the best key for the cipher it can gather.
 In this document, I will be explaining my